 The trust reflected in our client relationships means a great deal to RFR Resources, LLC (dba Red Flag Reporting and dba Culminate CMS), collectively “the Company.”
 As a hotline and software as a service provider, we recognize that protecting your privacy is critical to our effectiveness and continued success.

-This Privacy Shield Policy (the “Policy”) applies to all personal information received by the Company in the United States of America from the European Union, in all formats including electronic, paper or verbal.
+This Privacy Shield Policy (the “Policy”) applies to all personal information received by the Company in the United States of America from the European Union and Switzerland, in all formats including electronic, paper or verbal.

 NOTICE: The purpose of the Company is to empower people to speak-up, anonymously or not, about unethical or unsafe behavior in the workplace and to empower employers to address such concerns.
 In order to reduce the risk of harm to individuals and organizations, organizations engage us for those services and make us available to their employees, customers, vendors, students and/or others.
 Information provided to us may include names and locations of employment, or any other information deemed relevant by concerned reporter or member of management.
 This information is collected so that our clients’ management can investigate concerns specific to their organization only.
 At no point do we request individual specific government assigned identification numbers or personal bank account or credit card numbers.
 As a result of the process, and while we do not process personal data, reporters may or may not disclose confidential information about themselves or other individuals.
 For example, an employee reporting suspected fraudulent activity by another employee may disclose “the card holder’s name is John Doe and the credit card number is 1234 5678.”
 We do not disclose personal data to third parties.
 Anyone identified in a report provided to us was identified by the reporter and/or management and is assumed to be innocent of any accusations unless proven otherwise.
 Reports received relative to an organization engaging us are provided only to that organization, unless a) otherwise required by law, b) except where permitted, required and or directed by contract with the engaging organization, or c) required by lawful requests by public authorities, including to meet national security or law enforcement requirements, so that the engaging organization can ensure an ethical and safe work environment.
 We do not disclose private information to third-parties for reasons incompatible with the above.